AliciaXia222/Capstone-Team-Climate-Trace/README.md

 11. **[Paris Agreement](https://unfccc.int/process-and-meetings/the-paris-agreement)**: The Paris Agreement is an international treaty adopted by 196 parties in 2015.
 We used this information to create a binary variable to indicate whether a country is a signatory.

 ## 5. Methods <a name="Methods"></a>

 ### 5.1 Feature Engineering <a name="FeatureEngineering"></a>
 Feature engineering is essential to transform raw data into meaningful representations that enhance model performance and predictive accuracy.
 In this study, we applied the following techniques:

-1. **Heading Degree Days Calculation:**
+1. **Heating Degree Days Calculation:**
    Calculated using temperature data to derive features measure the demand for heating energy based on the difference between outdoor temperature and a baseline "comfort" temperature, typically 65°F (18°C).

 2. **Comfort Index Calculation:**
    Derived using temperature and humidity data to quantify and evaluate human thermal comfort, which is influenced by environmental factors like temperature and humidity.

+3. **GDP per capita:**
+We use GDP per capita, which is the result of dividing total GDP by the population, as it provides more relevant information for our model.
+This approach better captures the economic impact on energy consumption at the individual level, enabling more accurate comparisons across regions with varying population sizes.

-3. **Cross-Feature Interaction:**
+4. **Cross-Feature Interaction:**
    Combined multiple features to create new interaction terms that capture relationships between variables.

-4. **Clustering Features:**
-   Apply clustering algorithms (e.g., k-means) to group data points and used cluster labels as additional features for modeling.

 ### 5.2 Nearest Reference Mapping <a name="NearestReferenceMapping"></a>